The Samuel Goldwyn Company: History

 In 1991, after a merger with Heritage Entertainment, Inc., the company went public as Samuel Goldwyn Entertainment.
 Heritage and Goldwyn attempted to merge during late 1990, but the plans fell apart while Heritage went through a Chapter 11 bankruptcy.
 The merger also allowed Goldwyn to inherit the Landmark Theatres chain, which was a unit of Heritage.

 That company and its library were acquired by Metromedia on July 2, 1996, for US$125 million.
 To coincide with the purchase, the Samuel Goldwyn Company was renamed Goldwyn Entertainment Company, and was reconstituted as a subsidiary of Metromedia's Orion Pictures unit.
 That year, Orion and Goldwyn became part of the Metromedia Entertainment Group (MEG).
 Goldwyn became the specialty films unit of MEG, though they would seek out films with crossover appeal.
 While Orion and Goldwyn would share the overhead costs, the production/acquisition operations would operate independently from each other.

-In 1997, Metromedia sold its entertainment group to Metro-Goldwyn-Mayer (MGM).
+In 1997, Metromedia sold its entertainment group to Metro-Goldwyn-Mayer (MGM) for $573 million, making that company's film library the largest at the time.
 The Landmark Theatres group, which Metromedia did not sell to MGM, was taken over by Silver Cinemas, Inc. on April 27, 1998.

-In September 1997, the company was renamed Goldwyn Films and operated as MGM's specialty films unit.
+In September 1997, Goldwyn Entertainment Company was renamed to Goldwyn Films and separated from Orion.
+The company remained a specialty films unit and an international sales holder.
 A month later, Samuel Goldwyn Jr. sued MGM and Metromedia, claiming that he was abruptly let go of the company despite promises that he would continue to run it under different ownership.
-Another concern in the lawsuit was the use of the Goldwyn name, with the defendants being accused of “palming off specialized films produced or acquired by” the unit as though the plaintiff was still involved in its management.
-Goldwyn Films changed its name to G2 Films in January 1999 as part of the settlement.
+Another concern in the lawsuit was the use of the Goldwyn name, with the defendants being accused of "palming off specialized films produced or acquired by" the unit as though the plaintiff was still involved in its management.
+As part of the settlement, MGM agreed to change the name of the company to G2 Films in January 1999.